 b.
 1981, Mexico City, Mexico

-Alinka Echeverría is a Mexican-British artist and visual anthropologist working in multiple media.
-She holds a Masters degree in Social Anthropology and Development from the University of Edinburgh (2004).
-After working on HIV prevention projects in East Africa, she pursued a post graduate degree in Photography from the International Center for Photography in New York (2008).
-Her research based work brings a contemporary and critical approach to questions of visual representation.
+Alinka Echeverría is a Mexican-British artist working in multiple media.
+She holds a Master’s degree in Social Anthropology and development from the University of Edinburgh (2004) and a postgraduate degree in Photography from the International Center for Photography (2008).
+Her research-based work brings an anthropological and counter-colonial approach to questions of visual representation.
+Her work has been widely exhibited, including solo exhibitions at The Montreal Museum of Fine Arts, The Preus Museum, Norway’s National Museum of Photography, the Johannesburg Art Gallery, Les Rencontres de la Photographie Arles, and The California Museum of Photography at UCR.